naka-lab/Serket/docs/getting_started.md

 ---
 # Instration

-Clone the repository fromt the GitHub:
+Clone the repository from the GitHub:

 ```
 git clone https://github.com/naka-tomo/serket.git